 It has been three years since the village hall committee started on the urgent project to refurbish the village hall.
-At the time, parts of the hall were not fit for purpose, the toilets needed renovating, there was no wheelchair accessible toilet facilities, the storeroom was a leaking wooden hut and the meeting room at the rear of the hall, also wooden, was deteriorating rapidly.
+At the time, parts of the hall were not fit for purpose, the toilets needed renovating, there were no wheelchair accessible toilet facilities, the storeroom was a leaking wooden hut and the meeting room at the rear of the hall, also wooden, was deteriorating rapidly.

 Thanks to generous grants and local fund raising, we have been able to complete the most pressing improvements.